 Before applying to a school and beginning your program, check to make sure the school is accredited by ABET®, which is the nonprofit organization that provides accreditation for a variety of engineering programs.

 You can also learn more about biological and agricultural engineering from the American Society of Agricultural and Biological Engineers®.

 Your career options can vary greatly once you earn your degree.
 In part, the options will depend on your focus and interest.

-You could look for work somewhere within the food chain: on a farm, at a food-processing plant or for a company developing more sustainable packaging and transportation solutions.
+You could look for work somewhere within the food chain: on a farm, at a food-processing plant, or for a company developing sustainable packaging and transportation solutions.
 Another option is to work for companies that support the agricultural sector, perhaps by creating heavy machinery or designing new greenhouses.

-However, the top five states based on mean annual wages were Nebraska, Ohio, Texas, Illinois and California, with salaries that range from approximately $93,000 to about $110,000 as of May 2021.
+However, the top five states based on mean annual wages were Wisconsin, Georgia, Indiana, Texas, and Illinois, with salaries that range from approximately $93,000 to about $110,000 as of May 2021.

-In 2019, the BLS found the median annual salary for agricultural engineers was $80,720.
-The median annual wages for all types of engineers was much higher— $94,500 —although the top 10 percent of agricultural engineers earn more than $160,950.
+In May 2021, the BLS found the median annual salary for agricultural engineers was around $83,000.
+The median annual salary for all types of engineers was much higher—approximately $99,000—although the top 10% of agricultural engineers earn more than about $127,000.

 The job outlook for agricultural engineers isn’t as strong as other engineering degrees, or compared to other occupations nationally.
 As of May 2021, agricultural engineering employment is expected to increase by a mere 1% from 2021 to 2031, according to the BLS report.
 That said, the BLS also notes that agricultural engineers can find work in other related fields, though they might find the competition a bit steep, as they’ll be applying alongside other engineers with potentially more specialized degrees.